ian-bateman/os-xtoo/README.md

 ebuilds in this repository are not perfect.
 They should be some of the better quality ones around.
 Despite being an initial work in progress.

+If you have any issues with E packages in this repository.
+Let us know and we will address them ASAP.

 There are some known issues.
-It is best to mask ELF 1.19 betas till official released.
 Many EFL/ELM based applications do not build nor work with EFL 1.19.
 That requires live versions.
 Most anything released requires 1.18.4.
 With the exception of Enlightenment desktop itself, terminology, and some other applications.
 Python EFL libraries do not work with 1.19, nor any EFL/ELM application written in Python.
 EDI is also broken on 1.19.
 All fixed in git, thus live versions for 1.19.